awsdocs/amazon-dynamodb-developer-guide/doc_source/kds_gettingstarted.md

    aws kinesis create-stream --stream-name samplestream --shard-count 3
    ```

-   See [Shard Management Considerations for Amazon Kinesis Data Streams](kds.md#kds_howitworks.shardmanagment) before setting the number of shards for the Kinesis data stream\.
+   See [Shard Management Considerations for Kinesis Data Streams](kds_using-shards-and-metrics.md#kds_using-shards-and-metrics.shardmanagment) before setting the number of shards for the Kinesis data stream\.

 1. Check that the Kinesis stream is active and ready for use by using the [describe\-stream command](https://docs.aws.amazon.com/cli/latest/reference/kinesis/describe-stream.html)\.